-Home insurance rates in Florida vary by city.
-Pricing may depend on local variables such as the number of claims filed in the immediate area, meaning your specific ZIP code impact how much you pay.
+Not all Florida cities have equal homeowners insurance rates.
+Pricing depends on city-specific variables like the number of claims filed nearby, meaning your ZIP code could have a major impact on how much you pay.

 |City||Average Annual Home Insurance Rate|